travelperk/devops-assessment/README.md

   * Local terraform state file is good enough for this exercise.
 Don't set a shared state file.
 Actually, you won't have permissions for it.
-  * We are still calibrating the assessment, so if it takes more than 4 hours leave the work as it is and write down what your next steps would be .
+  * We are still calibrating the assessment, so if it takes more than 4 hours leave the work as it is and write down what your next steps would be.
 We'll evaluate it as finished in the next interview.
+That doesn't mean this is a speed test.
+If you want to spend two days or a week, up to you.
+But we don't want you to waste your time.
   * Many thanks for your time and good luck!